Best Low-Calorie Meal Kits 2026: Weight Loss Plans That Actually Work

 Cons: Most expensive option on this list, not great for families (single servings only), limited vegan selection

 If Factor is too expensive, this is the move.
-Diet-to-Go hits $4.60 per fully prepared meal. fresh, not frozen, 2-3 minutes to heat.
-That price point is absurd for ready-to-eat food that’s portion-controlled for weight loss.
+Diet-to-Go runs about $9-$15 per fully prepared meal: fresh, not frozen, 2-3 minutes to heat.
+That price point is strong for ready-to-eat food that’s portion-controlled for weight loss.
 The meals are designed to “fill you up while keeping calories in check,” which in practice means bigger portions of vegetables and lean protein, smaller portions of carbs and fats.

 The menu isn’t as exciting as Factor’s.
-You’re getting classic American diet food. grilled chicken, roasted vegetables, brown rice.
+You’re getting classic American diet food: grilled chicken, roasted vegetables, brown rice.
 But when you’re trying to lose weight on a budget, boring and effective beats interesting and expensive.
 The calorie counts are clearly labeled.
 The portions actually satisfy.
-And at $4.60/meal, you’re spending less than most people drop on a sad gas station sandwich.
+And starting near $9 per meal, you’re spending about what most people drop on a mediocre takeout lunch.

 Pros: Lowest price for prepared meals, fresh ingredients, filling portions, clear calorie labels, no cooking required